imsdev/ims-devops-java-jenkins/README.md

   ![post-build](./media/posts2.png)

-z/OSMF Basic Auentication requires your system user ID and password to be encoded to Base 64.
+z/OSMF Basic Authentication requires your system user ID and password to be encoded to Base 64.
 The text you want to encode should be in this format:
 `userid:password`